Streams & Valleys is awarded $25,000 which has been allotted to:

 - Confluences Meeting - community presentation of Streams & Valleys's strategic plan to further enhance development of the Trinity River

-The mission of Mayfest is to raise and contribute funds to enhance the Trinity River, surrounding parks and community programs.
+The mission of Mayfest is to raise and contribute funds for the Trinity River, surrounding parks and community programs.

 For more than 46 years, Fort Worth's most beloved festival - Mayfest - has brought the Fort Worth Community together in beautiful Trinity Park on the banks of the Trinity River to celebrate the best of Fort Worth.